jffaust/obsidian-variables/docs/documentation.md

 ## Getting Started
 1. Open the plugin settings (tip: `Ctrl+,` will open Obsidian settings)
-2. There should be a single variable configured with the name `demo`
+2. There should be a single variable configured with the name `$var`
-3. Open any markdown file and type `demo`
+3. Open any markdown file and type `$var`
 4. The content shown in Reading mode will be changed to the configured value

 ## Managing Variables